redsoftware-hq/docs.github.io/filling-timesheet.md

 ### If I was assigned the task that was completed in 6hrs should I file 8 hours or 6 hours?

 Team member should file actual hours the task really took.
-There are multiple option like using time tracker but we trust on our team members and we believe what they file will be accurate.
+There are multiple option like using time tracker but the management trust on our team members and they believe what they file will be accurate.

 ### How can I track my timing precisely